slaclab/rogue/Readme_build.txt

-To build the rogue base package you need the following:
+To build the rogue base package you need the following.
+Some of these packages may be available in a modern linux distribution. (see below).

 See Readme_zeromq.txt  for ZEROMQ  package requirements and installation See Readme_python2.txt for python2 package requirements and installation